-- 3. [...] - 4.
+- 3. The information referred to in paragraph 1, points (a) to (g) shall be communicated to the authority in charge of compiling and publishing such data pursuant to Article 26, paragraph 3, point (c).
+The employer may publish the information referred to in paragraph 1, points (a) to (f) on its website or otherwise make it publicly available. - 4.
 Member States may decide to compile the information set out in paragraph 1, points (a) to (f) themselves, on the basis of administrative data such as data provided by employers to the tax or social security authorities.
-This information shall be made public in accordance with Article 26, paragraph 3, point (c). [...] - 5.
+This information shall be made public in accordance with Article 26, paragraph 3, point (c). - 5.
 The employer shall provide the information referred to in paragraph 1, point (g) to all workers and their representatives [...].
-The information shall also be communicated to the authority in charge of aggregating data from employers pursuant to Article 26, paragraph 3, point (c).
-The employer shall provide the information to the control body and the equality body upon their request.
-The information from the previous four years, if available, shall also be provided upon request. - 6. [...] - 7. [...]
+In the employer shall provide the information to the control body and the equality body upon their request.
+The information from the previous four years, if available, shall also be provided upon request. - 6. [...] - 7. [...].
 The employer shall respond to [...] requests from workers, their representatives and the control body for additional clarifications and details regarding any of the data provided, including explanations concerning any gender pay differences.
-Equality body may also request such clarifications upon request by a worker.
+The equality body may also request such clarifications upon request by a worker.
 The employer shall respond within a reasonable time by providing a substantiated reply.
 Where gender pay differences are not justified by objective and gender-neutral factors, the employer shall remedy the situation in close cooperation with the workers' representatives, the control body and/or the equality body.